Canon Permutation Posets: Amphibians

+\end{corollary} Corollary \ref{cor: main extended} will be used to prove the palindromicity of the polynomials considered in this section.

-\begin{theorem} Consider a poset $P$ with a labeling $w$ such that all maximal chains have the same number $k$ of descents.
-Then for any $Q$ as above, the dissonant canon polynomial $C^{Q,w}(x)$ is palindromic, in the sense that
+\begin{theorem} Consider a graded poset $P$ with a labeling $\omega$ such that all maximal chains in $(P,w)$ have the same number $k$ of descents (and $k'$ ascents).
+Then, for any $Q$ as above, the dissonant canon polynomial $C^{Q,\omega}(x)$ is palindromic, in the sense that

 \end{theorem}